-The Board of Trustees has established an Investment Advisory Committee (IAC) to provide recommendations to the Board on investments and investment policy.
-Members of the IAC serve at the pleasure of the Board of Trustees.
+The Board of Trustees appoints Investment Advisory Committee (IAC) members to provide recommendations to the Board on investments and investment policy.
 The IAC meets quarterly and consists of five to seven members of which at least two are current members of the Board.
 The remainder of the IAC are persons who are not otherwise affiliated with RRS and who have demonstrated skill and expertise in institutional investments.